 TOMMY RAFFO | HEAD COACH

 Tommy Raffo was named head coach of the Red Wolves baseball team on July 1, 2008.
-He has accumulated a 230-229-1 record during his tenure as the head coach of Arkansas State and earned his 200th win on May 21, 2015 with a 6-1 victory over Georgia Southern in the Sun Belt Conference tournament.
+He has accumulated a 258-256-1 record during his tenure as the head coach of Arkansas State.
+Additionally, he has compiled a 16-14 record in the Sun Belt Conference Tournament after the program was a combined 1-18 in the event from 1999 until his arrival.

 Raffo became the fifth head coach in the history of the A-State baseball program after serving as an assistant coach at Mississippi State from 1994-2008.
 During his time at Mississippi State, he served as the hitting and outfield coach for a Bulldog program that made three trips to the College World Series.
 Under his direction, the Bulldogs posted a team batting average of .300 or better in eight of 11 seasons.